spiral/docs/templater/expert.md

 </block:content>
 ```

-To undestand what really happen, let's try to check cached (compiled) view source:
+To understand what happened, let's try to check the cached (compiled) view source:

 ```html
 <!DOCTYPE html>